Case Closed season 4

-The fourth season of the Case Closed anime was directed by Kenji Kodama and produced by TMS Entertainment and Yomiuri Telecasting Corporation.
+The fourth season of the Case Closed anime was directed by Kenji Kodama and produced by TMS-Kyokuichi and Yomiuri Telecasting Corporation.
 The series is based on Gosho Aoyama's Case Closed manga series.
 In Japan, the series is titled Detective Conan (名探偵コナン, Meitantei Conan) but was changed due to legal issues with the title Detective Conan.
 The episodes' plot continues Jimmy Kudo's life as a young child named Conan Edogawa.

 The episodes use six pieces of theme music: two opening theme and two closing themes in the Japanese episodes and one opening theme and one ending theme in the English adaption.
 The first Japanese opening theme is "Mystery" (謎, "Nazo") by Miho Komatsu up to episode ninety-six.
 The second opening theme is lit.
 Spinning the Roulette of Destiny (運命のルーレット廻して, "Unmei no Roulette Mawashite") by Zard is for the rest of the season.
 The first ending theme is "Summer Without You" (君がいない夏, "Kimi ga inai Natsu") by Deen for the first episode of the season.
 The second is lit.
 Only One Wish (願い事ひとつだけ, "Negai Goto Hitotsu Dake") by Miho Komatsu for the rest of the season.
 The English opening is Mystery, "Nazo" with English lyrics sung by Stephanie Naldony until episode 102.
 The second opening is, "Unmei no Roulette Mawashite" by Zard, is used onwards.
 The first English ending theme is "Summer Without You" with lyrics by Carl Finch until episode eighty-seven.
 The second English ending is "Negai Goto Hitotsu Dake" by Miho Komatsu onwards.

-The season initially ran from December 1, 1997 through June 22, 1998 on Nippon Television Network System in Japan.
+The season initially ran from December 1, 1997, through June 22, 1998 on Nippon Television Network System in Japan.
 Episodes eighty-six to one hundred-six were later collected into seven DVD compilations by Shogakukan and were all released on March 24, 2006.
 The season was later licensed and dubbed by Funimation Entertainment and released in a DVD box set containing episodes eighty to one hundred-five, seventy-seven to ninety-nine in the Japanese numbering.
 The Viridian edition of the season was released on March 23, 2010.